Natasha-C-creator/week3-assignment/README.md

 - MANAGED TO GET THE API DATA TO SHOW ON THE PAGE!!
 (With, full disclosure, some help of google results nand Chat GPT to debug my code.
 It was useful to show that I was defining things too early and let me know if I'm missing (), {}, ; etc).
 - Removed some divs from the index.html file as these were not needed
 - I managed to get the boxes for the returned API data to span the entire width of the screen!
 It's only doing the button at the moment, but it's a start...
+- Realised that it is probably showing all parts of the box at 100%, but because the words are short, they aren't spanning!
 -